-3. Chesa Boosts Your Immune System
+3. Boosts Your Immune System

-5. Chesa Is A Good Home Remedy For Cough And Flu
+5. Home Remedies For Cough And Flu

 It’s been traditionally used as a home remedy for many years.

 This can probably be attributed to the fruit being a good source of vitamin C.

 There are claims that consuming chesa can be helpful in preventing or treating arthritis.